 Abstracts of all papers should reflect or include:

-- Clarity of presentation, including clear and compelling writing;
+- Overall clarity, including clear writing;

 In addition, the Program Committee will use the following specific criteria when selecting abstracts for podium or poster presentation: